Hor: Scarabs

+Non-contemporary attestation

+The Turin King List entry 7:17 lists "The Dual King Awtibra ...
+7 days".
+In this list, Hor is preceded by Renseneb (7:16) and succeeded by Sedjefakare (7:18).

+Burial

-Tomb
+Shaft Tomb

-Hor is mainly known from his nearly intact tomb, discovered in 1894 by Jacques de Morgan working in collaboration with Georges Legrain and Gustave Jequier in Dahshur.
-The tomb was nothing more than a shaft built on the north-east corner of the pyramid of the 12th Dynasty pharaoh Amenemhat III.
+At Dahshur, the Shaft-tomb of Hor is located inside the Pyramid Complex of Amenemhat III, reusing and expanding a shaft-tomb originally made for a member of the royal court of Amenemhat III.
+Ten such shaft-tombs were located north of the pyramid, where Hor occupies the first and Nubhotepti-Khered the second.
+His tomb was found nearly intact in 1894 by Jacques de Morgan working in collaboration with Georges Legrain and Gustave Jequier.
+It was nothing more than a shaft built on the north-east corner of the pyramid of the 12th Dynasty pharaoh Amenemhat III.
 The tomb was originally made for a member of Amenemhat's court and was later enlarged for Hor, with the addition of a stone burial chamber and antechamber.